RIOT-OS/RIOT/tests/periph_hwcrypto/README.md

 Expected result
 ===============
-You should be presented with the RIOT shell, providing you with commands to initialize a board as master or slave, and to send and receive data via SPI.
+This application will run all supported hardware accelerated ciphers and hashing algorithms.

+For the ones supported, no error should be raised.
+Note that this test only checks if the implementation works, and does not verify results against reference results.

 Background
 ==========
-Test for the low-level SPI driver.
+Test for the low-level hardware crypto driver.